Maggie-XShen/smc-in-a-box/README.md

 If inputpath option is not provided, the program will read the client input from client/cmd/input.json

-To launch several client instances at once and use same client input, go to the folder client/scripts/launch and run command
+To launch several client instances at once and use same client input, first make sure client executable is in the folder client/cmd, then go to the folder client/scripts/launch and run command
 ```
 go run launch-clients.go -n=3
 ```